Snowball the Task Manager – User Guide

 were looking for?
 Snowball eliminates this problem by looking up tasks for you.
 Simply

-command to search for any part of the task’s details that is visible when
+use the find command to search for any part of the task’s details that is visible when

 tasks are displayed.